 Recently I was listening to a podcast with Alicia Vikander, one where she talked about her role as the new Lara Croft and how the character has been rebooted as a more realistic heroine for modern women.
 She mentioned how it seems there’s momentum these days, indeed appetite, towards high quality, well put together, action-driven… Continue reading The rise of the action woman

 ‘Have you heard the news?
 Spielberg is directing Ready Player One!’
 Thus went the geek cries across the interwebs – and I was one of them.
-For this was pleasing, … Continue reading Ready Player One: a young man’s game?
+For this was pleasing, one of cinema’s greatest directors was going to bring to screen a fast-paced and cinematic – but frankly tricky – book by Ernest Cline.
+Mostly… Continue reading Ready Player One: a young man’s game?

 A silly post now.
 I just want to celebrate my name.
 That, and I had a sneaking suspicion there were some cool film and TV characters called Michael.
-After all, … Continue reading Top five film and TV characters called Michael
+After all, it’s one of the oldest – and most popular – names in the world.
+Here’s a few that float my boat.
+Mikey, The Goonies (1985)… Continue reading Top five film and TV characters called Michael

 I’ll put this out there from the off.
 Only a complete numpty would go to see Blade Runner 2049 with just a vague memory of the original, but that’s what I did.
 The reason being is because, shock horror, I’ve never been a die-hard fan of the original and wanted a fairly untainted experience of… Continue reading Blade Runner 2049: an idiot’s review